 Fancy Pants Sunday: Matchless Ol’ Lifewine

 Ol’ Lifewine is a beer — but it’s a wine!
-Actually, it’s a barleywine.
-Despite its name, barleywine is indeed a beer but at wine strength — ranging as low as 7-percent alcohol by volume in British versions to the 14.5 percent of Ol’ Lifewine, and beyond.
-English versions of the style emphasize malty sweetness, while American versions are usually hoppier.
-Matchless Brewing’s take on the style with its Ol’ Lifewine falls more to the English side of the style, and its flavor focuses on a huge malt bill rather than fruity esters.
+It’s a barleywine.
+Despite its name, barleywine is indeed a beer but at wine strength — ranging as low as 7 percent alcohol by volume in British versions to the 14.5 percent of Ol’ Lifewine and beyond.
+English-style versions emphasize malty sweetness, while American versions are usually hoppier.
+Matchless Brewing’s take on the style with its Ol’ Lifewine falls more to the English side of the style, and its flavor focuses on a vast malt bill rather than fruity esters.

 The Tumwater, Washington brewery‘s double mash bill resulted in a beer with the color of deep maple wood and a body of velvet; it has a tiny head and not all that much carbonation.
-As a result, it sort of glides past the taste buds.
-Unlike most of those Frankenstein beers that have fruit added to them, nothing’s forced or contrived about Ol’ Lifewine — OK, that’s not entirely true.
-It’s aged in bourbon barrel for a big, brawny beer, one that will fill you up, then lay you down on the floor and give you sweet, sweet toffee, rich vanilla, dried stone fruit, chocolate, toasted nuts, and dark caramel kisses on the cheek.
+As a result, it glides past the taste buds.
+Unlike most of those Frankenstein beers with fruit added, nothing’s forced or contrived about Ol’ Lifewine — OK, that’s not entirely true.
+It’s aged in a bourbon barrel for a big, brawny beer, one that will fill you up, then lay you down on the floor and give you sweet, sweet toffee, rich vanilla, dried stone fruit, chocolate, toasted nuts, and dark caramel kisses on the cheek.

 If you’ve never had Matchless Ol’ Lifewine, this is a good chance to add to your oh-so-impressive list of lifetime achievements and drink the 16-ounce can of one of the toffee-ist beers you’ll ever enjoy.